httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Priority Field Value:
 : The priority update value in ASCII text, encoded using Structured Fields.

-The Prioritized Stream ID MUST be within the stream limit.
-If a server receives a PRIORITY_UPDATE with a Prioritized Stream ID that is beyond the stream limits, this SHOULD be treated as a connection error of type PROTOCOL_ERROR.
+The Prioritized Stream ID SHOULD be a value within the stream concurrency window.
+A server SHOULD NOT treat a Prioritized Stream ID beyond this window as an error because it can buffer PRIORITY_UPDATE frames; see {{frame}}.
+However, servers can limit the amount of buffering beyond the limit imposed by the concurrency window.
+Therefore, sending PRIORITY_UPDATE frames for streams too far beyond the limit could result in them being in ignored and the application of default priority when the stream is eventually opened.

 If a PRIORITY_UPDATE frame is received with a Prioritized Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.